wprummel/TFC-Dataset/README.md

-The TFC dataset is generated to train a Mask-RCNN backbone.
+The TFC dataset is generated to train a ResNet-50 backbone, with the aim to correctly classify fish from other animals.

+The dataset contains one train and one test folder, each composed of two sub-folders, named "other_animals" and "teleost_fishes".

 The corresponding manuscript is under revision, and the current version of this repository contains only representative images.
 The complete dataset will be made available after acceptance of the manuscript.

-The images that constitute the dataset come from:
+The images that constitute the dataset regarding fish images come from:

 * @book{fisher2016fish4knowledge,
   title="{Fish4Knowledge: collecting and analyzing massive coral reef fish video data}",